go-gorm/gorm/README.md

 ### FirstOrCreate With Attrs

-Attr's arguments would be used to initialize struct if no record found, but won't be used for search
+Ignore Attrs's arguments when search, but use them to initialize the struct if no record found.

 ```go
 db.Where(User{Name: "non_existing"}).Attrs(User{Age: 20}).FirstOrCreate(&user)